Puerto Galera – Port of the Galleons

 Where to Stay

 The beachfront area at Sabang consists of a mixture of hotels, bars, dive shops and restaurants.
 The bars are lively on an evening and the many restaurants serve an excellent choice of local cuisine and fresh fish.
-I have found Sabang an excellent base from which to explore the surrounding area.
+Sabang is an excellent base from where to explore the surrounding area.

 Small La Laguna Beach